KleinbortM-zz/ipywidgets-examples/README.md

 # ipywidgets-examples
-A showcase of a ipywidget.
+A showcase of the ipywidget module.